Jefferson Farfán: PSV Eindhoven

 Following that season he was purchased by Dutch club PSV Eindhoven after being scouted by Guus Hiddink, for a reported 2 million Euro transfer fee.
 Farfán made his debut in the Eredivisie on 14 August in a 5–2 win against RBC Roosendal.
 Almost two weeks later, Farfán's European debut would come in the third qualifying round of the Champions League, a 5–0 win against Red Star Belgrade.
 PSV qualified for the final tournament and he played in all twelve games.
 In the group match against the Norwegian Rosenborg BK, he scored his inaugural European goal in 2–1 win.
 A month earlier, he had scored his first league goal, in a 4–0 win against SC Heerenveen.
 With PSV, Farfán won both the league and the cup tournament in his first season in the Netherlands.
 The Eredivisie would be won by PSV in the following three consecutive seasons.
 In the 2005/06 season, Farfán finished with 21 goals as club top scorer and fourth top scorer in the league.
 In his last season with PSV, Farfán was less dominant, partly due to an ankle injury he sustained during the 2007 Copa América.
 In March 2008, rumors began to circulate about a departure from Eindhoven.

+In mid-2008, after winning the fourth championship with PSV, the Dutch team reached an agreement with Schalke 04 to sell him, a deal that amounted to approximately 17 million euros.

 FC Schalke 04

 On 5 June 2008, it was reported that PSV had reached an agreement with German side Schalke 04 over the transfer of Farfán for around €10 million.
 On 10 June 2008, the club officially confirmed the transfer of Farfán on a four-year contract.

+In March 2011, he scored twice against Valencia in the 2010–11 UEFA Champions League, helping Schalke 04 reach the quarter-finals.
+The goal that he himself considers as one of the best of his career, and which earned him the nickname "cohete" (rocket), took place in a match against Bayer Leverkusen, on 23 October 2011.
+In the 82nd minute he stole the ball near the Schalke area and ran at high speed almost the entire field to then define with his right foot.
+The German press surrendered to this goal, describing him as a "super sprinter" for his 80-meter run in 10 seconds.

 On 28 April 2012, Schalke announced that Farfán had signed a contract extension, which would keep him at S04 until 30 June 2016.

 Al Jazira Club

-On 20 July 2015, after seven years at the club, Schalke confirmed that Farfán had joined Al Jazira Club for a reported fee of €6 million on a three-year deal, where he could earn up to €10 million a year.
+On 20 July 2015, after seven years at the club, Schalke confirmed that Farfán had joined Al Jazira Club of the United Arab Emirates for a reported fee of €6 million on a three-year deal, where he could earn up to €10 million a year.

 Farfán left the club on 19 October 2016, because the club did not respect all the clauses in his contract.